awslabs/ai-on-sagemaker-hyperpod/website/docs/01-eks-blueprints/training/ddp/distributed-data-parallel.md

 ---
-title: DDP Setup and Troubleshooting Guide
+title: Distributed Data Parallel (DDP)
 sidebar_position: 2
 ---

-# Complete DDP Setup and Troubleshooting Guide
+# Get Started Training a Model using PyTorch DDP in 5 Minutes

-This guide provides step-by-step instructions for setting up Distributed Data Parallel (DDP) training on EKS, along with common troubleshooting scenarios and best practices.
+This guide provides step-by-step instructions for setting up Distributed Data Parallel (DDP) training on EKS using PyTorch.

 ## Prerequisites